+The other thing about L&C, compared to your later albums it’s a lot less polished, a lot more raw sonically and emotionally, do you think it’s a lesser album that it’s not as polished as your later music?
 No, it’s just the sound of a person.
 Whatever age I was writing it, between 15 and 18, and recording it aged 19, I was raw as a person and not fully formed as a person, and I like that about it.
 I like it doesn’t sound like anything else and that there are uncomfortable things about it.

+So, sonically, you wouldn’t make another record like that?
 Well I would if I wanted to.
 I’d make any type of record if it struck me to make it.
 There’s no record I’ve made where I’ve been like, ‘oh, I wish I hadn’t made that record.’

+If there’s one thing you’d like people to take from this record, what is it?
 It’s fun, I guess.
 Ultimately it’s a fun record.
 I know there’s some serious stuff on there, but there’s quite a lot of funny stuff on there.
 The first half is certainly quite light – it’s just pop.
 What I would ideally like is if people came to our shows.
 All musicians perform better live and that’s what I like to do.